 You should be able to walk with the 10-12 Kg backpack for 6-7 hours a day.
 For flexibility & preventing soreness of muscles & joints, routinely practice enough stretching & shoulder exercises.

 Food: The food served on the trek is North Indian.
 Breakfasts & dinners are heavy and lunch light.
 You take meals early.
 Try getting used to this kind of meals cycle for a month to adjust your body.

-Clothing includes trek pants, full sleeves T-shirts, Fleece T-shirts & jacket, thermals full set, wind & waterproof jacket & pant, sun & woolen caps, waterproof & woolen gloves, cotton & woolen socks, neck-gaiter and cotton & woolen socks.
-Toiletries include sunscreen, intense moisturizer & lip balm, toilet paper & wipes, hand sanitizer, antibacterial powder, toothbrush & toothpaste and quick dry towel.
+Clothing includes trek pants, full sleeves T-shirts, Fleece T-shirts & jackets, thermals full set, wind & waterproof jacket & pant, sun & woolen caps, waterproof & woolen gloves, cotton & woolen socks, neck-gaiter, and cotton & woolen socks.
+Toiletries include sunscreen, intense moisturizer & lip balm, toilet paper & wipes, hand sanitizer, antibacterial powder, toothbrush & toothpaste, and quick-dry towel.

 Suggested Reading: You can reserve one additional day in Manali and visit Vashisht Temple Manali